0xStation/0xrails-core/README.md

 ## Deployments

-### View contract addresses of live deployments using 0xRails [at the GroupOS repository](https://github.com/0xStation/groupos#onchain-deployments)
+### View contract addresses of live deployments using 0xRails [in the `0xrails-periphery` repository](https://github.com/0xStation/0xrails-periphery#onchain-deployments)

 ## Contributing